amihalj/static-cms-bytellio/site/content/home.md

       software life-span is short and becoming shorter every day.
 Rather than buying a pure software consider buying a service. **Services evolve, programs don’t**!
+    icon: icon-cogs right fadeInUp
     title: A fact worth a **thousand** words
+    type: fact
+  - animation: none
+    class: text-left
+    content: >-
+      We investigate our client's needs and try to **solve business problems** with simple and intuitive technology solutions and focusing on things that are most important to clients - NOT computers!

+      Our client’s goals are our primary target and focus should stay on those.
+      Technical difficulties and similar obstacles are not something that is important to our clients - it’s up to us to solve it, not our clients!

+      We involve our client’s into our development process by applying **UX interaction design** method to produce high quality software/service and fulfill their expectations.
+We also use small steps approach with **iterative software development** to detect potential problems in design and we correct them at the very beginning.
+Design flaws can be huge problems if they are not detected at the right time.
+    icon: icon-tablet right
+    title: Our development process
+    type: development
 testimonials:
   - {}
 ---